oriko1010/aoi/README.md

 ### Functions

 A `function signature` starts with a `fun` keyword, has a name, an argument list, and an optional return type.
 If no return type is specifier, `unit` is implied.
 After the signature can come either a `function literal` or an `extern` keyword.
 A `function literal` starts with a `->` token and any expression after.
-The expression will target typed to the function's return type.
+The expression will be target typed to the function's return type.

 ```
 fun putchar(char i32) i32 extern